-Working-from-home: 'We get more done in the office'
+Working from home: 'We get more done in the office'

 - Published

-The boss of a City firm has told the BBC he is unhappy about the new work from home guidance because people are "much more productive when we're all in the office".
+The boss of a City firm has told the BBC he is unhappy about the new work-from-home guidance because people are "much more productive when we're all in the office".

 The government has advised people in England to work remotely if they can from Monday to slow the spread of the Omicron variant.